email360/ssjs-lib/README.md

 This library would not have been possible without the [Salesforce Marketing Cloud ©](https://www.salesforce.com/products/marketing-cloud/) community.
 Ohana!

-Special thanks to the following people for their active contribution for the community:
+Special thanks to the following people for their active contribution to the community:

 **[Gregory (Gortonington) Gifford](https://www.linkedin.com/in/gregory-gortonington-gifford-238a0625/)**,
 **[Ivan Razine](https://www.linkedin.com/in/ivanrazine/)**,